-#7 Updated by Alessandro Pasotti over 1 year ago
+#7 Updated by Alessandro Pasotti almost 2 years ago

 No need to apologize, this is not really a bug because it works fine as long as you choose "File" instead of "Protocol", but there is not an easy way to explain when "File" has to be preferred to "Protocol", I guess that my latest proposal would give the best user experience: if the protocol option fails, offert the opportunity to immediately try the "File" one.